chris-jpark/shopify-2022/README.md

 # README
-The webapp is running at:
+The webapp is running and hosted through the link below.
 Please access the link through any device with an internet connection to run and test the app.

 https://rails-crud-shopify.herokuapp.com/